-The PhD and MPhil in Engineering Education is a full research mode programme.
-For the completion of the programme, candidates are required to complete six courses.
+The PhD. and MPhil. in Engineering Education is a full research mode programme.
+For the completion of the programme, candidates are required to complete several courses (or sometimes called as subjects).
 The courses provide candidates with the fundamentals of engineering education, as well as the basics in designing research frameworks and proposals.
-The graduate committee may also require candidates to attend additional courses throughout their studies in order to strengthen their foundation in a particular learning domain.

 Candidates are then required to conduct their research, and to proceed with their thesis writings.
-Each candidate will be supervised by two qualified supervisors; one with the background in engineering, while the other with the educational background.
+Each candidate will be supervised by two qualified supervisors: one with the background in engineering, while the other with the education background.

 The courses and their respective credits as listed below:

 |PLPT 6113 – Fundamentals of Engineering Education||3||*HW (Pass/Fail)|

 |PLPT6123 – Research Methodology in Engineering Education||3||HW (Pass/Fail)|

 |PLPT6140 – Seminar in Engineering Education||0||HW (Pass/Fail)|

 |Thesis PLPT*XYZ0- Doctoral Thesis||Equiv. to 93||Pass/Fail|

 Note: *HW = Compulsory Attendance; *X = year; *Y = semester; *Z = mode of study

 Master of Philosophy (MPhil.)